 The Group recognizes revenue pursuant to ASC 606, Revenue from Contracts with Customers ("ASC 606").
-In accordance with ASC 606, revenues from contracts with customers are recognized when control of the promised goods or services is transferred to the Group's customers, in an amount that reflects the consideration the Group expects to be entitled to in exchange for those goods or services, reduced by estimates for return allowances, promotional discounts, rebates and business tax and Value Added Tax ("VAT").
-The recognition of revenues involves certain management judgments, including estimated lives of virtual items purchased by game players and estimated breakage of game points.
-The amount and timing of the Group's revenues could be different if management made different judgments or utilized different estimates.
+In accordance with ASC 606, revenues from contracts with customers are recognized when control of the promised goods or services is transferred to the Group's customers, in an amount that reflects the consideration the Group expects to be entitled to in exchange for those goods or services, reduced by Value Added Tax ("VAT").
 To achieve the core principle of this standard, we applied the following five steps:

 - 1. Identification of the contract, or contracts, with the customer; - 2.
-Identification of the performance obligations in the contract;

-- 3. Determination of the transaction price; - 4.
+Identification of the performance obligations in the contract; - 3.
+Determination of the transaction price; - 4.
 Allocation of the transaction price to the performance obligations in the contract; and - 5.
 Recognition of the revenue when, or as, a performance obligation is satisfied.